Yomna-Hachem/Yomna-Hachem/README.md

 - 🤝 I’m looking for help with **Applying ML models effectively to real-world datasets and building end-to-end GenAI workflows.**

-- ⚡ Fun fact **I contributed to my Formula Student team’s 1st place win in simulation development presentation — an experience I’m really proud of.**
+- ⚡ Fun fact **I contributed to my Formula Student team’s 1st place win in simulation development presentation; an experience I’m really proud of.**

 - 📫 How to reach me **Yomna.hachem@gmail.com**